Insight: Why did Cypriot banks keep buying Greek bonds?

 Michael Olympios, who heads an investors' association, Pasexa, that has complained of mismanagement, said: "There was clear corporate governance failure here, and a lack of disclosure to shareholders."

-More broadly, he added: "If one wants to summarize the mess in our banking system, Lord Acton sums it up; power tends to corrupt, and absolute power corrupts absolutely."
+More broadly, he added: "If one wants to summarise the mess in our banking system, Lord Acton sums it up; power tends to corrupt, and absolute power corrupts absolutely."

 Many in Cyprus, including hundreds of Russians who placed their faith in its once booming offshore banking products, feel they have been unfairly treated; bank depositors in Greece suffered no losses when that country was bailed out.